rajprateek/Order2Gether/README.md

+# Order2Gether
+==

-# Order2Gether- A socially coordinated foof ordering service
+Order2Gether is a socially coordinated food ordering service.

-Order2Gether- Website Code
+This repository contans its Frontend code (hosted on azure).